KILR (AM)

 KILR (1070 kHz) is a commercial AM radio station serving the Estherville, Iowa area as well as the Iowa Great Lakes region.
 The station primarily broadcasts a talk radio format.
-KILR is licensed to Jacobson Broadcasting Company, Inc., which also owns sister station KILR-FM.
+KILR is licensed to Beaver Broadcasting, Inc., which also owns sister station KILR-FM.
 The AM-FM studios, transmitter and towers are located northeast of Estherville along Iowa Highway 4.

 History

 The station first signed on in December 1967 as a daytimer with 250 watts.